The 2025/2026 Australian Tour Series

 How to Play

 If you aren't familiar with the rules, that's okay, we are here to help.
-Our video below will get you up to speed really quickly.
+We have the basics below and our tournament directors will get you up to speed really quickly.

 Roundnet Basics